 - Fill a small saucepan 1/4 of the way with cold water.

-- Add all ingredients except zinc oxide into a glass bowl, and place the bowl on top of the saucepan to create a double boiler.
+- Add all ingredients except zinc oxide (and cacao powder if using) into a glass bowl, and place the bowl on top of the saucepan to create a double boiler.

 - Turn gas onto lowest flame setting and mix frequently to help incorporate ingredients.